Food For Net

 • Wine

 I absolutely love Asian recipes, along with Asian flavors and ingredients in cooking.
 More than anything, these choices make food that much more interesting and exciting – often adding in a complexity that you wouldn’t find elsewhere.
-There are also so many different options to choose from, including Japanese, Chinese and Taiwanese food, each of which has their own unique characteristics.
+With Asian sous vide recipes there are many different specific styles, including Japanese, Chinese and Taiwanese food, each of which has their own unique characteristics.

 For the most part, Asian recipes aren’t specifically designed with sous vide cooking in mind.
 But, that scarcely matters – as the flavors and ingredients are still perfect for sous vide and can create some truly astounding dishes.